dominikwelke/wikiart-collector/README.md

 **a typical use case:**

-you want to filter the huge WikiArt database for a specific art style and only download these artworks. in this case you have to set the `field` parameter to  `field='style'`, and the `target_value` parameter to your wanted style (check out https://www.wikiart.org/en/paintings-by-style for options)
+you want to filter the WikiArt database for a specific art style and only download these artworks. in this case you have to set the `field` parameter to  `field='style'`, and the `target_value` parameter to your wanted style (check out https://www.wikiart.org/en/paintings-by-style for options)